qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/z25fBlog.md

   1. [course contents shown like a blog](https://qiyanjun.github.io/2025Fall-UVA-CS-MachineLearningDeep//LecturesByDate/)
   2. [course important announcements shown like a blog](https://qiyanjun.github.io/2025Fall-UVA-CS-MachineLearningDeep//z25fBlog/)
 - This course will offer a total of 14 to 15 quiz opportunities; your final grade will be using the top 10 quiz grades you achieve.
-- We will have future quiz mostly on Tuesdays.
+- We have quiz mostly on Tuesdays.
 - We share a few code examples showcasing course lecture contents in code, please check out [Here](https://github.com/qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/tree/main/notebook)
 - Please slack DM TAs or me for any questions or concerns. (we are super slow in emails and much faster with Slack DMs!)
 - For sick day reschedule (with doctor note) and SDAC issues, please email to: [instructor email here](mailto:instructors-25f-machine-learning-1534062135941@mail.canvas.its.virginia.edu)